-Avoid the famous town beaches – those huge stretches of sand only 10-15 minutes drive away from Languedoc’s major coastal cities of Montpellier, Béziers, Narbonne and Perpignan.
-They are the most obvious beaches to visit, the best publicised and the most popular amongst city-dwellers.
-But they suffer from over-commercialisation and feature row-upon-row of cheap and nasty concrete holiday homes, tacky postcard shops and ice cream stalls, and tightly-packed crowds of bathers in the summer months.
+Be sure to avoid the town beaches as those huge stretches of sand are only 10-15 minutes drive away from Languedoc’s major coastal cities of Montpellier, Béziers, Narbonne and Perpignan and are the most crowded.
+But they suffer from over-commercialisation and feature row-upon-row of cheap concrete holiday homes, tacky postcard shops and ice cream stalls, and tightly-packed crowds of bathers in the summer months.

 Espiguette: Excellent